Losing a loved one is a heart wrenching time for anyone.

 How do I create a virtual post-funeral gathering?

-Whilst we can hold gatherings for small numbers of people and even then only at permitted COVID-secure venues and outdoors, we have created some guidance on how you can hold a virtual funeral reception following a funeral service, giving those unable to attend in person the opportunity to take part.
+We can hold gatherings for up to 30 numbers of people this may not be everyone that attended the funeral so we have created some guidance on how you can hold a virtual funeral reception following a funeral service, giving those unable to attend the reception in person the opportunity to take part.
 It will also be possible to hold a memorial service, gathering or wake at a later date, further advice on this can be found here.

 How else do we stay in touch?